cncf/devstats-helm/README.md

 Storage:

-- All data from datasources are stored in HA Postgres database (patroni).
+- All data from datasources are stored in HA Postgres database (patroni -Postgres 13.X).
 - Git repository clones are stored in per-pod persistent volumes (type node local storage).
 Each project has its own persistent volume claim to store its git data.
 - All volumes used for database or git storage use `ReadWriteOnce` and are private to their corresponding pods.
 - We are using OpenEBS to dynamically provision persistent volumes using local-storage.